-Located in Freetown State Park, the silhouette of what has come to be known as Profile Rock looks like the craggy visage of a man’s face, and once upon a time it was thought to be that of Wampanoag Native American Chief, Massasoit Sachem.
+Located in Freetown State Park in Massachusetts the silhouette of what had come to be known as Profile Rock looked like the craggy visage of a man’s face, and once upon a time, it was thought to be that of the Wampanoag Chief Massasoit Sachem.

-The face in the rock has not always been there and appears to have come into existence sometime in the mid 1800s, likely the result of dynamite.
-Nonetheless the face became revered among the local tribes who thought that it was the face of the great leader Sachem, father of Philip of King Philip’s war that would later take place.
-Some believe that Philip spent the night beneath the rock the evening before he died.
+The face in the rock had not always been there and appears to have come into existence sometime in the mid-1800s, likely the result of dynamite.
+Nonetheless, the face became revered among the local tribes who thought it was the face of the great leader Sachem, father of Philip of King Philip’s War that would later take place.
+Some believe Philip spent the night beneath the rock the evening before he died.
 While the rock definitely looks like a face, it is unknown whether it looks like Massasoit Sachem.

-Although the rock has been seen as somewhat sacred to many given its association with a famous chief, the rock has become covered in graffiti again and again in the modern day.
-Nonetheless, the vandalism hasn’t made the face any less apparent, just a little more spooky at night.
+Although the rock had been considered sacred to many, given its association with a famous chief, the rock became a frequent target for graffiti in the modern day.

 Update June 2019: On June 19, 2019, after a report of recent damages to the historic rock formation, park officials discovered that a large portion of the rock formation had broken off.